Artist: Josef Albers (American (born Germany), Bottrop 1888–1976 New Haven, Connecticut)

 Medium: Oil on Masonite

 Dimensions: 48 x 48 in.
 (121.9 x 121.9 cm)

 Credit Line: Gift of the artist, 1972

-In his series titled Homage to the Square, Albers produced an extensive body of variations on a highly focused theme.
-Homage to the Square is a collective exploration of color and spatial relationships, in which Albers limited himself to square formats, solid colors, and precise geometry, yet was able to achieve a seemingly endless range of visual effects.
+Josef Albers was one of the most important teachers and influential personalities at the Bauhaus from its inception in Weimar, Germany (1919) through the last days of the school in Berlin (1933).
+When he fled Nazi Germany and came to the United States he was already established as a painter despite his talents for the art of assemblage and object design.
+In his series titled, "Homage to the Square", he produced an extensive body of variations on a highly focused theme.
+"Homage to the Square" is a collection of explorations in color and spatial relationships in which Albers limited himself to square formats, solid colors and precise geometry, yet was able to achieve a seemingly endless range of visual effects.